pluggemi/roon-web-controller/README.md

-# Roon Web Controller 1.2.9
+# Roon Web Controller 1.2.10
 This is an extension for the Roon music player that provides a web based remote.

 ## New features
-- Updated dependencies
+- Updated dependencies to address a potential security vulnerability
-- Added check to show zone selection overlay if selected zone is no longer available.

 See the [CHANGELOG.md](CHANGELOG.md) for complete list of changes